OmarIsmailAbdelrahman/MTC-Competiton/README.md

   <img src="https://github.com/OmarIsmailAbdelrahman/MTC-Competiton/assets/73082049/00660b8d-7726-479c-9102-9d3f7eb3e865" alt="Wav2Vec2 Pretraining"/>
 </p>

-### 2. FAdam optimizer
+### 2. FAdam optimizer [2]

 introduces several improvements over traditional Adam, particularly benefiting Automatic Speech Recognition (ASR):
 #### Key Improvements
-2. **Enhanced Performance in ASR**:
+1. **Enhanced Performance in ASR**:
     - **State-of-the-Art Results**: Coupled with w2v-bert, achieves new state-of-the-art word error rates (WER) on the LibriSpeech dataset with a 600 million parameter Conformer model, outperforming Adam.
     - **Superior Fine-Tuning**: Demonstrates significant improvements in semi-supervised fine-tuning of ASR models, leading to better overall accuracy and reliability.
-3. **Adaptive Mechanisms**: Includes adaptive epsilon, gradient clipping, and refined weight decay, which enhance stability and reduce the need for extensive hyperparameter tuning.
+2. **Adaptive Mechanisms**: Includes adaptive epsilon, gradient clipping, and refined weight decay, which enhance stability and reduce the need for extensive hyperparameter tuning.

-4. **Robust Convergence**: Provides stronger convergence guarantees through the application of momentum to the natural gradient, making the optimization process more reliable.
+3. **Robust Convergence**: Provides stronger convergence guarantees through the application of momentum to the natural gradient, making the optimization process more reliable.

 ### 3. Knowledge Distillation Model
 - Attempted knowledge distillation with Wav2Vec2 and Conformer-CTC but failed due to mismatched decoder lengths.
 - Potential solution: Adjust transformer heads to match the output.

-### 4. Conformer CTC on NeMo
+## Final approach: Conformer CTC [3]  using NeMo Framework
-- Achieved the best and most stable results compared to Wav2Vec2.
-- Overfitted in the normal configuration at 25 epochs; fine-tuned for an additional 10 epochs.
+Currently, conformer and Fast conformer[4] based models hold the state-of-the-art performance for speech recognition and processing tasks.
+The Conformer-CTC model is a type of neural network architecture that combines the strengths of convolutional neural networks (CNNs), transformers, and CTC for speech recognition tasks.
+#### Configuration:
 - Utilized FAdam for optimization.
+- Tried multiple tokenizers:
+   - **Unigram**: Utilizes a subword segmentation algorithm based on a unigram language model.
+It aims to find the most likely subword units given the training data, maximizing the likelihood of the training corpus.
+   - **BPE (Byte-Pair Encoding)**: Iteratively merges the most frequent pairs of bytes or characters.
+It is particularly effective for text compression and is widely used in neural machine translation systems.
+BPE is the default tokenization type in SentencePiece.
+   - **Char**: Treats each character as a token.

 <p align="center">
   <img src="https://github.com/OmarIsmailAbdelrahman/MTC-Competiton/assets/81030289/455cf6ab-9138-478a-b63a-ff8617909da4" alt="Conformer architecure"/>